ali-hassnain-se/DSA-Mastery-CPP/README.md

 The goal of this project is to implement fundamental DSA concepts from scratch to build a solid technical foundation for competitive programming and software engineering interviews.

 ## 📂 Repository Structure
-To keep code organised and maintainable, I divided it into floders:
+To keep code organised and maintainable, I divided it into folders:

 - ### 🔍 **searching/**
   Implementation of efficient search algorithms: